 Coastline monitored by satellite

-LITTOSAT will contribute to the knowledge and monitoring of the state of foreshore habitats (part of the coastline periodically covered by the tide) and shallow waters, by providing new satellite products on coastal habitats (image mosaics and maps of biocenoses).
-These satellite products will be available:
+LITTOSAT will contribute to the knowledge and monitoring of the state of foreshore habitats (part of the coastline periodically covered by the tide) and shallow waters, by providing new satellite products on coastal habitats:

-- systematically at regional scales, with a seasonal update frequency and at a spatial resolution of 10 metres, called high spatial resolution (HSR);
+- Mosaics of high and low tide images, systematically at regional scales, with a seasonal update frequency and at a spatial resolution of 10m, called high spatial resolution (HRS).
+These products are called HRS composite products.

 All these satellite products will be referenced in the catalogues of the regional Spatial Data Infrastructures (SDI) and also easily accessible through a light, simple, intuitive and open source web visualisation application called Littoviz.
 In this way the regional satellite products and tools developed by LITTOSAT will be easily replicable in other regions, and available in accordance with the European INSPIRE Directive.